yosriady/continuous-token/README.md

 ### Run Ganache

-First, make sure that **Ganache is up and running locally** at port 7545:
+- First, make sure that Ganache running locally at port `7545`:
 - Go to Settings > Accounts & Keys
 - Disable `Autogenerate HD Mnemonic` and enter a Mnemonic you wish to use.

 ### Project Setup